-Agile testing is a continuous process, not a one-time or end-game event.
-It is integral to Lean and Built-in-Quality.
-Simply, Agile Teams and Agile Release Trains (ARTS) can’t go fast without endemic quality, and they can’t achieve endemic quality without continuous testing and, wherever possible, “testing first.”
+Agile testing is a continuous process that’s integral to Lean and built-in quality.
+In other words, Agile Teams and Agile Release Trains (ARTs) can’t go fast without high quality, and they can’t achieve that without continuous testing and, wherever possible, testing first.

 The Agile Testing Matrix

-XP proponent and Agile Manifesto signer Brian Marick helped pioneer Agile testing by describing a matrix that guides reasoning about such tests.
-This matrix was further developed in Agile Testing and extended for the scaled Agile paradigm in Agile Software Requirements .
+Extreme Programming (XP) proponent and an Agile Manifesto author Brian Marick helped pioneer Agile testing by describing a matrix that guides the reasoning behind such tests.
+This approach was further developed in Agile Testing and extended for the scaling Agile paradigm in Agile Software Requirements [1, 2].

 Figure 1 describes and extends the original matrix with guidance on what to test and when.

-- The horizontal axis of the matrix contains business- or technology-facing tests.
-Business-facing tests are understandable by the user and are described using business language.
+The horizontal axis of the matrix contains business-or technology-facing tests.
+Business-facing tests are understandable by the user and written using business terminology.
 Technology-facing tests are written in the language of the developer and are used to evaluate whether the code delivers the behaviors the developer intended.

 Classification into these four quadrants (Q1 – Q4) enables a comprehensive testing strategy that helps ensure quality:

-- Q1 contains unit and component tests.
-These automated tests are written by developers and run before and after code changes, to confirm that the system works as intended.
-Automating their execution reduces the overhead of executing a large number of tests in different development or test environments.
+- Q1 – Contains unit and component tests.
+Tests are written to run before and after code changes to confirm that the system works as intended.

-- Q2 contains functional tests (user acceptance tests) for Stories, Features, and Capabilities, to validate that they work the way the Product Owner (or Customer/user) intended.
-Feature- and capability-level acceptance tests validate the aggregate behavior of many user stories.
-Teams automate these tests whenever possible and only use manual tests when absolutely necessary.
+- Q2 – Contains functional tests (user acceptance tests) for Stories, Features, and Capabilities, to validate that they work the way the Product Owner (or Customer/user) intended.
+Feature- and capability-level acceptance tests confirm the aggregate behavior of many user stories.
+Teams automate these tests whenever possible and use manual ones only when there is no other choice.

-- Q3 contains system-level acceptance tests to validate that the aggregate behavior of the system meets usability and functionality requirements, including various scenarios that may be encountered in actual use.
-These can include exploratory testing, user acceptance testing, scenario-based testing, final usability testing, and more.
-These tests are often done manually because they involve users and testers using the system in actual or simulated deployment and usage scenarios.
-These tests are used for final system validation and are required before delivery to the end user.
+- Q3 – Contains system-level acceptance tests to validate that the behavior of the whole system meets usability and functionality requirements, including scenarios that often encountered in actual system use.
+These may include exploratory tests, user acceptance test, scenario-based tests, and final usability tests.
+Because they involve users and testers engaged in real or simulated deployment scenarios, these tests are often manual.
+They’re frequently the final system validation before delivery of the system to the end user.

-- Q4 contains system qualities tests to verify that the system meets its Nonfunctional Requirements (NFRs), as exhibited in part by Enablers tests.
+- Q4 – Contains system qualities testing to verify the system meets its Nonfunctional Requirements (NFRs), as exhibited in part by Enabler tests.
 They are typically supported by a suite of automated testing tools, such as load and performance, designed specifically for this purpose.
-Since any system changes can violate conformance with NFRs, they must be run continuously, or at least whenever is reasonably practical.
+Since any system changes can violate conformance with NFRs, they must be run continuously, or at least whenever it’s practical.

 Test-Driven (Test-First) Development

-Beck and others have defined a set of XP practices described under the umbrella label of test-driven development, or TDD.
-The focus is on writing the unit test before writing the code, as described below:
+Beck and others have defined a set of XP practices under the umbrella label of TDD :

-- Write the test first.
-Writing the test first ensures that the developer understands the required behavior of the new code.
+- Write the test first, which ensures that the developer understands the required behavior.

-- Run the test, and watch it fail.
-Because there is as yet no code to be tested, this may seem silly initially, but this accomplishes two useful objectives: It tests the test itself and any test harnesses that hold the test in place, and it illustrates how the system will fail if the code is incorrect.
+- Run the test and watch it fail.
+Because there is no code yet, this may seem silly initially, but it accomplishes two useful objectives: verifies the test works, including its harnesses, and demonstrates how the system will behave if the code is incorrect.

-- Write the minimum amount of code that is necessary to pass the test.
-If the test fails, rework the code or the test as necessary until a module is created that routinely passes the test.
+- Write the minimum amount of code needed to pass the test.
+If it fails, rework the code or the test until it routinely passes.

-In XP, this practice was primarily designed to operate in the context of unit tests, which are developer-written tests (also code) that test the classes and methods that are used.
-These are a form of “white-box testing” because they test the internals of the system and the various code paths that may be executed.
-Pair work is used extensively as well; when two sets of eyes have seen the code and the tests, it’s probable that the module is of high quality.
-Even when not pairing, the test is “the first other set of eyes” that see the code, and developers note that they often Refactor the code in order to pass the test as simply and elegantly as possible.
-This is quality at the source—one of the main reasons that SAFe relies on TDD.
+In XP, this practice was designed primarily to operate in the context of unit tests, which are developer-written tests (also code) that evaluate the classes and methods used.
+These are a form of ‘white-box testing,’ because they test the internals of the system and the various code paths.
+Pair work is when two people simultaneously collaborate to develop the code and tests, providing a built-in peer review, which helps assure high quality.
+Even when not pairing, the tests give another set of eyes that review the code.
+Developers often refactor the code to pass the test as simply and elegantly as possible, which is one of the main reasons that SAFe relies on TDD.

-Because the unit tests are written before or concurrently with the code, and because the unit testing frameworks include test execution automation, unit testing can be accomplished within the Iteration.
-Moreover, the unit test frameworks hold and manage the accumulated unit tests, so regression testing automation for unit tests is largely free for the team.
-Unit testing is a cornerstone practice of software agility, and any investments a team makes toward more comprehensive unit testing will be well rewarded in quality and productivity.
+Because unit tests are written before or concurrently with the code, and their frameworks include test execution automation, unit testing can occur within the same Iteration.
+Moreover, the unit test frameworks hold and manage the accumulated unit tests.
+As a result, regression testing automation for unit tests is mostly free for the team.
+Unit testing is a cornerstone of software agility, and any investment made in comprehensive unit testing usually improves quality and productivity.

-In a like manner, component testing is used to test larger-scale components of the system.
-Many of these are present in various architectural layers, where they provide services needed by features or other components.
-Testing tools and practices for implementing component tests vary according to the nature of the component.
-For example, unit testing frameworks can hold arbitrarily complex tests written in the framework language (Java, C, C#, and so on), so many teams use their unit testing frameworks to build component tests.
-They may not even think of them differently, as it’s simply part of their testing strategy.
-In other cases, developers may use other testing tools or write fully customized tests in any language or environment that is most productive for them to test these larger system behaviors.
-These test are automated as well, where they serve as a primary defense against unanticipated consequences of refactoring and new code.
+Similarly, teams use tests to evaluate larger-scale components of the system.
+Many of these are present in various architectural layers, where they provide services needed by features or other modules.
+Testing tools and practices for implementing component tests vary.
+For example, testing frameworks can hold complicated unit tests written in the framework’s language (e.g., Java, C, C#, and so on).
+As a result, many teams use their unit testing frameworks to build component tests.
+They may not even think of them as separate functions, as it’s merely part of their testing strategy.
+In other cases, developers may incorporate other testing tools or write entirely customized tests in any language or environment that is most productive for them to test broader system behaviors.
+These tests are automated as well, where they serve as a primary defense against unanticipated consequences of refactoring and new code.

 Acceptance Test–Driven Development

-Quadrant 2 of the Agile Testing Matrix shows that test-first applies as well to testing stories and features and capabilities as it does to unit testing.
-After all, the goal is to have the system work as intended, not to simply have the code do as intended.
-This is called acceptance test-driven development (ATDD), and whether it is adopted formally or informally, many teams simply find it more efficient to write the acceptance test first, before developing the code.
-Pugh notes that the emphasis here can be viewed more as expressing requirements in unambiguous terms than as a focus on the test per se.
-He further notes that there are three alternative labels to this requirement detailing process: ATDD, Specification by Example, and Behavior-Driven Design.
-There are some slight differences to these three versions, but they all emphasize understanding requirements prior to implementation.
-In particular, specification by example suggests that the Product Owner should be sure to provide examples, as they often do not write the acceptance tests themselves.
+Quadrant two of the Agile Testing Matrix shows that test-first applies as well to testing stories, features, and capabilities as it does to unit testing, which is called Acceptance Test–Driven Development (ATDD).
+And whether it’s adopted formally or informally, many teams find it more efficient to write the acceptance test first, before developing the code.
+After all, the goal is to have the whole system work as intended.
+Ken Pugh notes that the emphasis is more on expressing requirements in unambiguous terms than on focusing on the test per se .
+He further observes that there are three alternative labels to this detailing process: ATDD, Specification By Example (SBE), and Behavior-Driven Design (BDD).
+There are some slight differences in these approaches, but they all emphasize understanding requirements before implementation.
+In particular, SBE suggests that Product Owners should provide realistic examples instead of abstract statements, as they often do not write the acceptance tests themselves.

-Whether its viewed as a form of requirements expression or as a test, the understanding that results is the same.
-The acceptance tests serve to record the decisions made in the conversation (see the “3Cs” in the “Writing Stories” section of Story, referring to card, conversation, and confirmation) between the team and the product owner, so that the team understands the specifics of the intended behavior the story represents.
+Whether it’s viewed as a form of requirements expression or as a test, the understanding is that the result is the same.
+Acceptance tests serve to record the decisions made in the conversation between the team and the Product Owner so that the team understands the specifics of the intended behavior the story represents.
+(See the 3Cs in the “Writing Good Stories” section of Story, referring to the card, conversation, and confirmation.)

-Story acceptance tests are functional tests intended to ensure that the implementation of each new user story delivers the intended behavior.
-The testing is performed during the course of an iteration.
-If all the new stories work as intended, then it’s likely that each new increment of software will ultimately satisfy the needs of the users.
+Story acceptance tests confirm that each new user story implemented delivers its intended behavior during the iteration.
+If these stories work as intended, then it’s likely that each increment of software will ultimately satisfy the needs of the users.

-Feature and capability acceptance testing is performed during the course of a Program Increment.
-The tools used are generally the same, but these tests operate at the next level of abstraction, typically testing how some number of stories work together to deliver a larger value to the user.
-Of course, there can easily be multiple feature acceptance tests associated with a more complex feature, and the same goes for stories.
-In this manner, there is strong verification that the system works as intended at the feature, capability, and story levels.
+During a Program Increment (PI) feature and capability acceptance testing are performed, using similar tests.
+The difference is that capability tests operate at the next level of abstraction, typically showing how several stories work together to deliver a more significant amount of value to the user.
+Of course, there can easily be multiple feature acceptance tests associated with a more complex feature.
+And the same goes for stories, verifying that the system works as intended for all levels of abstraction.

 - Written in the language of the business

-- Developed in a conversation between the developers, testers, and the Product Owner
+- Developed in a conversation between developers, testers, and the Product Owner

-Although everyone can write tests, the Product Owner, as business owner/Customer proxy, is generally responsible for the efficacy of the tests.
-If a story does not pass its test, the teams get no credit for that story and it is carried over into the next iteration, when the code and/or the test are reworked until the story passes the test.
+Although everyone can write tests, the Product Owner as Business Owner/customer proxy is responsible for the efficacy of the tests.
+If a story does not pass its test, the teams get no credit for that story, and it’s carried over into the next iteration to fix either the test or code.

-Features, capabilities, and stories cannot be considered done until they pass one or more acceptance tests.
+Features, capabilities, and stories must pass one or more acceptance tests to meet its Definition of Done.
 Stories realize the intended features and capabilities.
-There can be more than one test associated with a particular feature, capability, or story.
+And there can be multiple tests associated with a particular work item.

 Automating Acceptance Testing

 Because acceptance tests run at a level above the code, there are a variety of approaches to executing them, including handling them as manual tests.
-However, manual tests pile up very quickly (“the faster you go, the faster they grow, the slower you go”), and eventually, the number of manual tests required to run a regression slows down the team and introduces major delays in value delivery.
+However, manual tests pile up very quickly.
+The faster you go, the faster they grow, the slower you go.
+Eventually, the amount of manual work required to run regression testing slows down the team and causes delays in value delivery.

 Acceptance Test Template/Checklist

 An ATDD checklist can help the team consider a simple list of things to do, review, and discuss each time a new story appears.
-ASR provides an example of such a story acceptance-testing checklist.
+Agile Software Requirements provides an example of a story acceptance-testing checklist .